typemiguel/WalnutiQ/README.md

 If you are interested in becoming a researcher/developer, the only requirement is interest in understanding how the brain really works.
-If you have no programming experience there are plenty of research tasks we need your help on [here](https://github.com/quinnliu/WalnutiQ/issues?labels=Research).
+If you are not interested in programming there are plenty of research tasks we need your help on [here](https://github.com/quinnliu/WalnutiQ/issues?labels=Research).
-If you are interested in gaining programming experience by building brain models we would be happy to google hangout with you or meet you in person regardless of your programming experience!
-Feel free to e-mail us at quinnliu@vt.edu to get coffee/lunch/dinner to talk about how you can contribute.
+If you are interested in gaining programming experience by building brain models I would be happy to google hangout with you or meet you in person regardless of your programming experience!
+Feel free to e-mail me at quinnliu@vt.edu to get coffee/lunch/dinner to talk about how you can contribute.

 Most importantly, this research is made possible by the